Vanilagy/mp4-muxer/README.md

 from a MediaTrackStream into the encoder and then the muxer, the timestamps are usually relative to the age of the document or the computer's clock, which is typically not what we want.
 Handling of these timestamps must be set explicitly:
-- Use `'offset'` to offset the timestamp of each video track by that track's first chunk's timestamp.
+- Use `'offset'` to offset the timestamp of each track by that track's first chunk's timestamp.
 This way, it starts at 0.
+- Use `'cross-track-offset'` to offset the timestamp of each track by the _minimum of all tracks' first chunk timestamp_.
+This works like `'offset'`, but should be used when the all tracks use the same timebase.

 ### Muxing media chunks
 Then, with VideoEncoder and AudioEncoder set up, send encoded chunks to the muxer using the following methods: